mozilla/brackets/README.md

 Assuming you have Bramble running on port `8000`.
 Now you can visit [http://localhost:8000/src](http://localhost:8000/src).

+**NOTE 1:** Bramble expects to be run in an iframe, which hosts its filesystem.
+For local development, use `src/hosted.html` instead of `src/index.html`.
+To see how the remote end should host Bramble's iframe, see `src/hosted.js`.

+**NOTE 2:** Using `npm run build` will overwrite contents in the `src/nls` folder.
+These changes are necessary if you access Bramble using [http://localhost:8000/src](http://localhost:8000/src).
+After using Bramble, you can undo the changes by running `npm run unlocalize`.

+**NOTE 3:** To use Bramble in a production setting locally, you can run `npm run production` and access Bramble at [http://localhost:8000/dist](http://localhost:8000/dist)

 ## Keeping up to date

-Pull new commits from Mozilla (assuming your mozilla/brackets repo is named 'upstream').
+Pull new commits from Mozilla (assuming your mozilla/brackets remote is named 'upstream').
 Brackets uses a lot of submodules, which must also be kept up to date.
 ```
 git checkout master
 git pull upstream master